Papaya: Toxicity

 Papaya releases a latex fluid when not ripe, possibly causing irritation and an allergic reaction in some people.
 Because the enzyme papain acts as an allergen in sensitive individuals, meat that has been tenderized with it may induce an allergic reaction.

-Uses

-The unripe green fruit is often eaten cooked due to its latex content.
-It is commonly eaten raw in Vietnam and Thailand.
+Vernacular names

+The papaya plant is known by various regional names in India, reflecting its widespread cultivation and use in local cuisines and traditional medicine.

+Culinary use

 The ripe fruit of the papaya is usually eaten raw, without skin or seeds.
-The black seeds of the papaya are edible and have a sharp, spicy taste.
+The black seeds are edible and have a sharp, spicy taste.
+The unripe green fruit is usually cooked due to its latex content.

-The raw fruit can be ripened by placing it in the sun.
-The young leaves, flowers, and stems can be prepared by boiling with water changes.